ElenJ/biomed-extractor/docs/model_selection.md

 ## 6. Model Deployment Considerations

-- All selected models can be loaded and run within a self-contained Docker image, with no external API dependency for inference.
+- Self-finetuned models can be loaded and run within a self-contained Docker image, with no external API dependency for inference.
-- Model weights are downloaded on first build/deployment if not included in the image.
+- Model weights are downloaded from huggingface on first build/deployment if not included in the image.
 - Distilled variants considered for edge cases (low-resource deployment).